Piotrko64/rCLI-own_CLI_for_React_apps/README.md

 Now You can use rCLI!

+## How to use?
+This is syntax:

+rc \<path\> [flags]

-### For Example:
+## For Example:

-Write in console rc /ui/amazingButton -h --scss
+Write in console:
-RCli create basic component with hook and style file!

 <br>

+> rc /ui/amazingButton -h --scss

+Above line create basic component (path: ui/amazingButton) with hook and style (.module.scss) file!
+Remember Rcli create folders and imports automative!

 ## Options: